 If you’re not familiar with Grenfell and the remarkable life of its valiant and honourable founder, plus the ground-breaking innovation of a little-known cotton mill in Burnley, Lancashire in 1923, it’s well-worth reading its history here.

-We now have the pleasure of presenting several new styles, one of which is the Mayfair coat.
-Exclusive to The Rake Atelier, it’s inspired by motorcycle styles from the 1920s – including the Despatch riders coat – and it’s cut down to the knees in navy Grenfell Cloth.
+We’ve curated a capsule of Grenfell pieces that show the diversity of the brand, and recently took some of our favourite outerwear pieces, including a stunning four-pocket belted field jacket, for a test drive in Switzerland, where changeable weather posed little problem.
+That’s not to say that Grenfell’s classic coats are created solely for braving the wild – they are uniquely adaptable for all environments, not least the city, as evidenced by the Mayfair coat.
+Exclusive to The Rake, it’s inspired by motorcycle styles from the 1920s – including the Despatch riders coat – and it’s cut down to the knees in navy Grenfell Cloth.
 The double-breasted coat features wide lapels, a double buckle fastening on the front and underarm gussets to aid movement.
 “It’s slightly less aggressive than the Despatch Rider coat and perhaps more civilian,” says Creative Director, Joslyn Clarke, who’s worked for several well-known British heritage brands and specialises in outerwear.
 It by no means needs to be worn whilst straddling a Harley and it comes with a detachable shearling collar in a sumptuous ivory tone.